mickveldhuis/qdu/README.md

 ## What to do

 * Fix time displays
-* Fix weird bug where the title does not appear
 * Add more default sources
 * Display multiple sources in one view
 * (Maybe) display local news based on geolocation